lhcb/starterkit-lessons/12-add-tupletools.md

 Usually, the default information stored by `DecayTreeTuple` as shown in our [minimal DaVinci job](09-minimal-dv-job.html) is not enough for physics analysis.
 Fortunately, most of the information we need can be added by adding C++ tools (known as `TupleTools`) to `dtt`;
-there is an extensive library of these, which will be briefly discussed later.
+there is an extensive library of these, some of which will be briefly discussed during the lesson.

 > ## Default DecayTreeTuple tools {.callout}
 > The default tools added in `DecayTreeTuple` are: